shoebabirader/Strumind-v2.0/README.md

 ## 🌟 Overview

-StrucMind v2.0 is a comprehensive structural analysis and design platform built with cutting-edge web technologies.
+StruMind v2.0 is a comprehensive structural analysis and design platform built with cutting-edge web technologies.
 It provides engineers with powerful tools for modeling, analyzing, and designing structures while offering a modern, intuitive user experience.

 ### 🎯 Key Highlights